roumail/roumail.github.io/README.md

 ## Bumping package version and updating changelog

+Using the script `release.py`, `bump2version` and the github action `.github/workflows/release-package.yaml` I'm automating my package release process.

-I'm maintaining a `CHANGELOG.md` for keeping track of changes made to the python package.
-The script `bump_version.py` in the project root provides the utilities needed for releasing a new tagged version to remote.
-The github action `.github/workflows/release-package.yaml` is using this script and is triggered via a manual dispatch.
+Each new release has a section in the `CHANGELOG.md` under the `[Unreleased]` section for keeping track of changes made to the python package since the last release.